Iwasawa theory for elliptic curves at supersingular primes: A pair of main conjectures

-\begin{section}{Historical Background} In the early 1970's, B. Mazur and P. Swinnerton-Dyer constructed a $p$-adic $L$-function for an elliptic curve $E/\Q$ when $p$ has good ordinary reduction (see \cite{mazurSD}, but also \cite{mazurbourbaki}).
-Later that decade in \cite{mazurmainconjecture}, Mazur formulated the Iwasawa theory for elliptic curves at these good ordinary primes, relating the $p$-adic $L$-function to a Selmer group over the cyclotomic $\Z_p$-extension $\Q_\infty$.
 More precisely, let $\Gamma := \Gal(\Q_\infty/\Q)$.
 We can identify the ring of power series $\Z_p[[X]]$ with $\Z_p[[\Gamma]]$.
-Mazur noticed that the Selmer group is $\Z_p[[X]]$-cotorsion (i.e. the Pontryagin dual of this Selmer group is $\Z_p[[X]]$-torsion), and conjectured that the $p$-adic L-function generates its characteristic ideal.
-A proof has been announced by Skinner and Urban \cite{skinnerurban}.
+In the good ordinary case, Mazur's and Swinnerton-Dyer's $p$-adic $L$-function (see \cite{mazurSD}, but also \cite{mazurbourbaki}) is an element of $\Q_p\otimes\Z_p[[X]]$ and thus an Iwasawa function, but conjecturally should live in the simpler ring $\Z_p[[X]]$.
+Mazur conjectured in \cite{mazurmainconjecture} that the Selmer group is $\Z_p[[X]]$-cotorsion (i.e. the Pontryagin dual is $\Z_p[[X]]$-torsion - Kato proved this in \cite{kato}), and conjectured that the $p$-adic $L$-function generates its characteristic ideal.
+This is the main conjecture, a proof of which has been announced by Skinner and Urban \cite{skinnerurban}.

-In the 1980's, Mazur, Tate, and Teitelbaum constructed more general $p$-adic $L$-functions, among others for the supersingular (i.e. good extraordinary) case (See \cite{MTT}, but also \cite{amicevelu} and \cite{vishik}).
-We note that there are infinitely many supersingular primes $p$ by a theorem of Elkies \cite{elkies}, but in this case these $p$-adic $L$-functions are no longer elements of $\Z_p[[X]]\otimes \overline{\Q_p}$, and correspondingly, the Selmer group is no longer $\Z_p[[X]]$-cotorsion.
-In fact, there are two $p$-adic $L$-functions, for each root $\alpha$ of the Hecke polynomial $X^2-a_pX+p$, where $a_p$ is the trace of Frobenius.
+In the 1980's, Mazur, Tate, and Teitelbaum constructed more general $p$-adic $L$-functions in \cite{MTT}, among others for the supersingular (a.k.a. extraordinary) case, reconstructing $p$-adic $L$-functions of Vi\v{s}ik \cite{vishik}, and Amice and V\'{e}lu \cite{amicevelu}.
+This case contains infinitely many primes $p$ by a theorem of Elkies \cite{elkies}, but the $p$-adic $L$-functions are no longer elements of $\Z_p[[X]]\otimes \overline{\Q_p}$, and correspondingly, the Selmer group is no longer $\Z_p[[X]]$-cotorsion.
+In fact, there are two $p$-adic $L$-functions, one for each root $\alpha$ of the Hecke polynomial $Y^2-a_pY+p$, denoted $L_p(E,\alpha,X)$.

-Earlier this decade, Pollack noticed that if $a_p=0$ (in which case $p$ is automatically supersingular), there are auxiliary functions $\log_p^\pm(X)$ vanishing at all $p^m$th roots of unity for $m$ even ($+$) or $m$ odd ($-$).
-These helped express the $p$-adic $L$-function of Mazur, Tate, and Teitelbaum as a certain sum, e.g. for $p$ odd,
+In the last decade, Pollack noticed in \cite{pollacksthesis} that if $a_p=0$, one may get far by constructing auxiliary functions $\log_p^\pm$ vanishing at all $p^{n}$th roots of unity for $n$ even ($+$) or $n$ odd ($-$).
+Using \textit{analytic} methods, he expressed each of these two $p$-adic $L$-functions as a certain sum, e.g. for $p$ odd,